Pinboys

-Biography

-2002
+History

 Formed in Aarhus, Denmark in September 2002, the band recorded their first demo at Backyard Studios in October/November of the same year.
-They received great reviews for their first song entitled Quit it from Garageband.com and had their first contract to the New Yorker label Flytrap Records.
+They signed their first contract with the New York label Flytrap Records.
 Co-founder Sune was, however, replaced that same year on the guitar with current lead-guitarist Simon.

-2003

-2003 marked the band's first live performance on January 5.
-On August 14 their first EP entitled A-Side was released in Denmark, Brazil and USA, and the group embarked a 16 days tour in the United States.
-Co-founder and singer Ane leaves the band just before the first CD is released, and the newfound Stina leaves just after the tour finishes.
-Anne auditions for the band in December, and is chosen as second vocalist, making it the final line-up for the band.
+The band had the first live performance on 5 January 2003.
+On August 14 their first EP entitled A-Side was released in Denmark, Brazil and USA, and the group embarked a 16 day tour in the United States.
+Co-founder and singer Ane left the band just before the first CD was released, and her replacement, Stina, left just after the tour finished.
+Anne Kalstrup auditioned for the band in December, and joined the band as a vocalist, making it the final line-up for the band.
+The band's second EP, No Control was released in 2003.

-2004

-After signing with record company Flytrap Records in 2003, the band quickly breaks apart from the label due to dispute with line-up and musical taste.
-The band's second EP, No Control is recorded the same year, and speaks for itself.
-They ultimately signed an initial contract with Iceberg Records in December, with whom they remain up till now.

-2005

-Now touring through Germany, the band received great feedback and quickly became an insider throughout their tour.
-A new EP entitled Somewhere in Between is recorded in August of the year, and the band signs a management deal with Iceberg Records only.